 Picking up immediately after the events of God of War II (more on that in the paragraph below), the gorgeous God of War III took spectacle to unprecedented new levels.
 Its opening boss fight – a brawl to the death against water-based bigwig Poseidon – is a hall of famer, primarily because the spectacle takes place atop the titan Gaia, who just so happens to be scaling Mount Olympus while you duke it out.
 The game sticks rigidly to the blueprint adopted by its PS2 forebears, and for that reason it’s not quite as impactful overall.
 The puzzles are smart, though – Hera’s perspective-based hedge maze is a memorable highlight – and it brings Kratos’ arc to its natural conclusion with a face-smashing QTE that lasts for as long as you want it to.

-The pinnacle of Sony Santa Monica’s character action franchise, God of War II looked and played so well that many at the time pondered why the 2007 sequel wasn’t releasing on the struggling PlayStation 3 – it certainly looked good enough.
+The previous pinnacle of Sony Santa Monica’s character action franchise, God of War II looked and played so well that many at the time pondered why the 2007 sequel wasn’t releasing on the struggling PlayStation 3 – it certainly looked good enough.
 This instalment is perhaps best remembered for Zeus’ betrayal in the opening exchanges, which sees irate anti-hero Kratos embark on a blood-fuelled quest for vengeance, only to learn that the bearded deity is actually his daddy.
-Packed with memorable set-pieces and some cleverly designed puzzles, the second game in the series really embodied everything that the brand is about.
+Packed with memorable set-pieces and some cleverly designed puzzles, the second game in the series really embodied everything that the brand was originally about.

 And there you have it.
 What do you make of our list?
 Do you agree with the order, or have we angered the Gods?
 Try not to get too aggressive in the comments below.